amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 ## I. So We Built It Wrong

 Here's a fun story about how we accidentally discovered the future of the economy while trying to fix a procurement system that had grown like kudzu in a Georgia summer.

+But first, let me tell you what we really discovered: most human work is make-work.
+David Graeber was right about bullshit jobs.
+That procurement system with 2,000 lines of configuration?
+It existed because humans needed to feel useful, not because the work needed doing.
+When we let AI orchestrate instead of assist, we didn't eliminate jobs\u2014we revealed their emptiness.
+And that revelation?
+It's either terrifying or liberating, depending on whether you see work as purpose or prison.

 For six months, we'd been adding flags to our automation system.
 Every customer was special.
 This vendor needs two signatures.
 That SKU routes differently on Tuesdays.
 The code looked like it had been through a blender with a regulations manual and a fortune cookie factory.
 Two thousand lines of config managing what should have been—what, fifty lines of logic?
 Maybe?